henriqueshiraishi/love2d-starter-kit/vendors/love2d-loader/README.md

 Loaders are just .lua files, so we need a folder to be stored in.
 In the example below a folder called `loaders/` has been created.

-We tell Loader to set the path to our `loaders/` folder.
+We set the path to our `loaders/` folder.

 ```lua
 Loader:setPath("loaders/")